What took me so long?

 Two things make the Kampong special:

 - David Fairchild himself is one of the most interesting characters of Florida history.
 He was one of the world’s great explorers, famous in his life through his writings for National Geographic and his books, who introduced thousands of exotic plants.
-He was a “plant explorer”—think Indiana Jones as a botanist — and is credited with introducing as crops plants that include soybeans, pistachios, mangos, nectarines, bamboo and literally thousands more.
+He was a “plant explorer”— imagine Indiana Jones as a botanist — and is credited with introducing as crops plants that include soybeans, pistachios, mangos, nectarines, bamboo and literally thousands more.

 In 1916, Fairchild and his wife Marian, daughter of Alexander Graham Bell, toured the property, which had been occupied since 1882 when it was homesteaded by J.W.
 Ewan, known as the “Duke of Dade.”